telmaau/ks-tutkielma/README.md

 *Repository for my master thesis on Booksampo*

-The folders in this repository include the code used in my master thesis "name-of-the-thesis".
+The folders in this repository include the code used in my master thesis *Suomeksi yli rajojen - Kvantitatiivinen tutkimus suomenkielisten romaanien monimuotoisuudesta 1970–2020*.
 The Booksampo user interface can be accessed on [kirjasampo.fi](https://www.kirjasampo.fi/), but due to copyrights, the dataset is not openly available.